 Try to reduce the text users need to type.
 Let users choose items from pickers when you can.
 Try to store and display information that users enter so they don't have to type it repeatedly.

-Only use word prediction in text fields with text that is likely to be in the dictionary (not in password, phone number, or name fields).
+Use word prediction in text fields only with text that is likely in the dictionary, not in password, phone number, or name fields.
 The predictions might get in the way in these fields.

 Activity and progress indicators

 Use an activity and progress indicators to show users that your app is working and to show them the process and its progress.

 Use an activity indicator when you want to show that your app is working, but you can't determine how long the process will take.